ryandagg/raid/README.md

 ## Local Development

-Make sure you have node and npm installed and that you have installed gulp globally.
+Make sure you have node and npm installed.

 ```
 cd raid/
 npm install
-npm install -g gulp
 ```

 Then you simply build the project and start a simple server:
 ```
-gulp browserify
-python -m SimpleHTTPServer
+npm run build
+npm run serve
 ```
 Open your browser to localhost:8000 and tada!
+As you make changes you'll have to run npm run build again.